 The most frequent mistake freelancers in any branch make is trying to fit in and look like everyone else.
 As a first step to introducing yourself, you need to define what makes you unique and your business special.
 This is very simply called brand definition and is where every brand’s story begins.

-Clearly define your speciality, your services, and the projects and people you would like to work with.
-Jot down a brief paragraph that sums up your story, what got you into design, and what drives you and your style.
+Clearly define your specialty, your services, and the projects and people you would like to work with.
+Jot down a brief paragraph that sums up your story, what got you into the design, and what drives you and your style.
 To get the best answers to these questions, ask yourself what your values are, what the best skills you have to offer are, and what kinds of problems you can help a client solve.

 Think about your unique perspective or any special skills you have that truly set you apart from most others.
-Every designer has a speciality that they want to be recognized for.
+Every designer has a specialty that they want to be recognized for.
 Include any personal projects and tell your story.

 Even if some of your favorite projects don’t have much to do with design or aren’t your best work, they could help tell your personal story.
 Perhaps you’ve done some community work or some free design work for a charity event for a cause that matters to you.
-Those designs may not be up to par with high end design standards, but they will tell potential clients about the person they’re hiring.
+Those designs may not be up to par with high-end design standards, but they will tell potential clients about the person they’re hiring.
 And, in the long run, clients hire people – not your degrees or portfolio.

 This will all help flush out your unique selling point and develop your mission statement.
 This mission statement will be used as a roadmap in your professional life and guide you to success.
 Once you have identified what you want to accomplish and who you are among other freelancers, it will be much easier to tailor your communications.